Dolce & Gabbana cancels China show amid 'racist' ad controversy

 In the second and third episodes, the same model attempts to eat a cannoli and a bowl of spaghetti.
 The narrator seems to mispronounce the brand's name, with some interpreting this as mocking the way Chinese people say "Dolce & Gabbana."

-What was, perhaps, an innocent attempt to play on Chinese culture has infuriated some social media users.
-The topic was trending on Weibo hours before the show was due to start.
+What was, perhaps, an innocent attempt to play on Chinese culture infuriated some social media users, and the topic began trending on Weibo.
+But the social media outcry was exacerbated by the alleged Instagram messages.

-In a post being shared online, an account purporting to be University of California student Coco Qiu, describes the video series as "extremely racist" and created with the "intention to spark public attention, and perhaps rage, for the purpose of advertisement and profits."
-The post describes the move as "both pitiful and disrespectful."
+"We are very sorry for any distress caused by these unauthorized posts," read a message later posted on Dolce and Gabbana's official Instagram account.
+"We have nothing but respect for China and the people of China."

-Some segments of Chinese social media reacted in good humor to the controversy.
-A parody video, which shows a Caucasian man attempting to eat soup with a knife, has been widely circulated on Weibo.
+The fashion house then doubled down in an official statement provided to the press.
+"Our dream was to bring to Shanghai a tribute event dedicated to China which tells our history and vision," it read.
+"It was not simply a fashion show, but something that we created especially with love and passion for China and all the people around the world who loves Dolce & Gabbana."

 An agent of singer Karry Wang, a Dolce & Gabbana "brand ambassador," had confirmed that the star would not be attending the show.
 The modeling agency China Bentley also announced that 24 of its models were pulling out over the controversy.